Market Development & Access

 Another initiative MCA is proud to be a part of is Fields to Forks with Bell Media.
 This partnership is an opportunity to utilize their TV, radio and digital platforms to show consumers and end-users where their food comes from, while highlighting the great work being done by Manitoba farmers and the many ways they positively impact the economy and the environment.

-MCA recently worked with Bell Media to produce a video profiling wheat and barley committee delegate Sheila Elder and her husband, farmer member Jeff Elder, who farm near Wawanesa.
-Sheila and Jeff’s story was highlighted on CTV Winnipeg throughout the month of October 2022.
-Click on the article below to watch the video.
+MCA recently worked with Bell Media to produce a video profiling wheat and barley committee delegate Scott Mowbray and his partner, Great Tastes of Manitoba producer Donalee Jones, who farm near Cartwright, MB.
+Scott and Donalee’s story will be highlighted on CTV Winnipeg throughout October and November 2023.
+The video is available below.

 Videos